marton-nagy-marton/de1_hws_assignments/Term1/README.md

 1. What are the determinant factors of an album's popularity in the pop genres?
 2. How does albums' popularity differ between between songs from 2010 to 2015 and 2016 to 2013?
 3. What are the determinant factors of Taylor Swift's songs - that is what kind of songs should she produce to maximize popularity?
-4. Are explicit songs more popular than non-explicit ones?
+4. How did the average valence of songs evolve over time?
+Is there a pattern, or at least some bumps that we might attribute to major world events?
 5. Does an artist's follower count influence the popularity of their songs?
 6. Does having a high-follower count featuring artist increase the popularity of an artist's song relative to where there is no featuring artist?
-7. What are the genres that are very popular but don't have many songs - that is, what kind genres should we produce if we want high popularity and low competition?
+7. What are the genres that are very popular but don't have many songs in 2023 - that is, what kind genres should we produce if we want high popularity and low competition?
+8. Are certain genres associated with more explicit language?

+Notice, that these questions can be grouped in 2s: #1-2 relates to albums, #3-4 to tracks, #5-6 to artists and #7-8 to genres.
+This is intententional, as I wanted analyze every type of fact from my database.
+I will get back to these facts and their possible dimensions in the [Data warehouses](#data-warehouses) chapter.

 ### Submitted project artifacts and their description